Tips & Strategies

 How to Get Rid of Rats

 Finding rats in your house is scary.
-But fear not!
+But rat removal, fear not!
 Follow these simple steps to help make your home rat-free.

 Get this rodent out of your house!

 It's hard to describe how shocked people feel when they see a rat in their house.
 They are filthy, destructive, can carry disease, and bite approximately 50,000 people each year.
 They can even destroy crops and property.
 So when they show up in your home, it's hard to stay calm.
-Fortunately, you can take several steps to get rid of rats.
+Fortunately, you can take several steps to get rid of rats in the house.

 Even though rats can weigh up to 18 oz, you don't always see them.
 Most people discover rats by seeing signs of their presence.
 Look for these telltale signs if you suspect you have rats in your home.